X-Fi: A Modality-Invariant Foundation Model for Multimodal Human Sensing: Experiments

-\paragraph*{Comparison between transformer-only fusion and X-Fusion.} To assess whether the X-Fusion module's feature injection mechanism preserves distinctive features from each modality and enhances multi-modal fusion, we replaces X-Fusion in X-Fi with a basic transformer encoder consists of four stacked blocks.
-We conduct experiments on these variants, with a subset of results analyzed in Table~\ref{tab:transformer_result_table} and the full findings provided in the appendix~\ref{tab:XFusion_result_table}.
+To demonstrate the efficiency of X-Fi on modality-invariant human sensing tasks, we conduct comparison with existing SOTA method~\citep{memmel2023modality} that utilize basic transformer encoder consisting of four stacked blocks to performance modality fusion.
+A subset of comparison results are analyzed in Table~\ref{tab:transformer_result_table} and the full findings are provided in the appendix~\ref{tab:XFusion_result_table}.
 As shown in Table~\ref{tab:transformer_result_table}, X-Fusion yields better performance on most of the modality combination input.
 First, when handling single modality input, transformer-based fusion struggles with challenging modalities, whereas X-Fusion effectively captures the distinctive features of each modality.
 For example, performance with LiDAR input improves by $21.3\%$.
 Next, in contrast to transformer-based fusion methods, X-Fusion leverages each modality's strengths, yielding better fusion results than single-modality inputs.
 X-Fusion demonstrates superior performance compared to either the LiDAR or WiFi-CSI modality when used individually.
 Lastly, in the case of multi-modality inputs, the performance of transformer-based fusion is highly dependent on the presence of dominant modalities.
 For example, adding the RGB modality improves the performance of the LiDAR and WiFi-CSI multi-modal inputs by 119.7 mm with the transformer backbone, whereas the corresponding improvement with X-Fusion is 66.6 mm.